Frequently asked question (FAQ)

 Will I run the same validator client as I am running now?

-- The DoubleZero FPGA will drop packets that matches the criteria to be verified by the FPGA (UDP port) and that are improperly signed before they arrive at your network interface.
+- The DoubleZero FPGA will drop packets that match the criteria to be verified by the FPGA (UDP port) and that are improperly signed before they arrive at your network interface.
 However, we expect that all validator software clients will continue to verify valid signatures prior to packing.

 Does DoubleZero introduce any new attack vectors?